upsmart/UpSmart-Cad-Uploader/wordpress/wp-content/plugins/front-end-upload/readme.txt

 This plugin will facilitate uploading files to your server, which by nature **should be considered risky**.

+**MAKE SURE** you have taken the proper precautions in protecting your uploads folder from prying eyes and malicious intent.
+At the very least make sure you've uploaded an empty index.html or index.php to prevent directory listing.
+Front End Upload takes a number of precautions to hopefully prevent unwanted file uploads but please be mindful that server configuration can help prevent unwanted outcomes.

 == Installation ==

+1. Prevent directory listing of your uploads directory (e.g. add index.html or index.php to wp-content/uploads)
+1. Ensure proper security measures are taken to prevent code execution (e.g. add `php_flag engine off` to .htaccess within wp-content/uploads)
+1. Implement other security measures you feel necessary to protect your wp-content/uploads directory from prying eyes or malicous intent
 1. Upload the `front-end-upload` folder to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Edit your options under **Settings > Front End Upload**